-Water is also a scarce commodity on Nauru with the island dependant on desalination plants with several houses having roof-top rain water collection facitilities.
+Water is also a scarce commodity on Nauru with the island dependant on desalination plants with several houses having roof-top rain water collection facilities.
 Consequently Nauru is very vulnerable to drought as evidenced in early 2006.

 Migration opportunities are limited.
-Very few Nauruans will qualify as preferred migrants to Australia, New Zealand, Fiji or further a-field and without a massive re-prioritisation of resources into education the outlook for emigration is very limited.2 However, Nauru was recently successful in providing 70 locals as fruit pickers (unskilled labour) to New Zealand for an average period of 3 months each.
+Very few Nauruans will qualify as preferred migrants to Australia, New Zealand, Fiji or further a-field and without a massive re-prioritisation of resources into education the outlook for emigration is very limited.
+However, Nauru was recently successful in providing 70 locals as fruit pickers (unskilled labour) to New Zealand for an average period of 3 months each.
 It is hoped that this exercise will be repeated in the future years.
+In addition the Government of Nauru has taken the initiative to accredit its tradesmen in Australia thereby creating an opportunity to access the labour market both regionally and in Australia and New Zealand.